 1 SEP – 30 NOV 2020

 We are very excited to introduce Luamba Muinga (Angola) and Sara Carneiro (Mozambique/Portugal) as (virtual) curators in residence for our Luso-Linkup project.
-They will have an opportunity to meet local artists and arts professionals through a series of focussed online networking meetings and produce a digital publication on the creative connections between Angola, Johannesburg, and Maputo.
 By focusing on networking and research, the Bag Factory’s Luso-Linkup residency project facilitates short- and long-term professional development, allowing curators to broaden their knowledge base, develop new and meaningful professional contacts and relationships, and build vital professional capacities.

 Luamba Muinga (Luanda, 1995) is a curator, producer, cultural critic and writer.
 He coordinates LabCC – Laboratório de Crítica e Curadoria, and hosts ART APPRECIATION, a program of events focused on author cinema and video art.
 He has acted in curatorial projects for the exhibition / performance Amazónia Paz (2019) by Pemba; Qual Futuro (2020) collective of LabCC; and Mwata (2009) by Mussunda Nzombo.
 Muinga is co-founder of the art magazine Palavra&Arte and has published art articles/reviews in Cultura – Jornal Angolano de Arte e Letras.
 He has a degree in Social Communication from Universidade Agostinho Neto, and extensive training in curatorial / reflective research and writing practices.